k-atara/IngenierosMecadologos/README.md

 # Execute the File 'main.py' (you could specify the input data to process)
         # python main.py <file_name>.csv

+# You have access to the trained model to use as you wish for this same aplication (inside the folder named 'model')

 # The team:
     # Aarón Pérez Ontiveros
     # Emmanuel del Rio Sarmiento